thearn/nreltraining2013/docs/bem.rst

         rho = Float(1.225, desc="air density", units="kg/m**3")
         V = Float(7., desc="free stream air velocity", units="m/s")

-Inside ``FlowCondition``, there are two variables.
+Inside ``FlowConditions``, there are two variables.
 Just like before, they have a default value, a description, and some units defined.
 Notably missing, however, is an *iostatus*.
-When you are defining the VariableTree sub-class, *iostatus* is not yet relevent.
-When added to a component it could be specified as an input, and output, or possible one of each.
-Iostatus is defined when the class is used as io in a component, not before.
-For our ``BEMPerf`` componet, we use an instance of FlowConditions called ``free_stream``.
+When you are defining the VariableTree sub-class, *iostatus* is not yet relevant.
+When added to a component, it could be specified as an input, and output, or possibly one of each.
+Iostatus is defined when the class is used as i/o in a component, not before.
+For our ``BEMPerf`` component, we use an instance of FlowConditions called ``free_stream``.

 ::